 - There are combination pills containing two hormones, estrogen, and progestin (a synthetic type of the naturally occurring hormone progesterone).
 These hormones restrict the ovaries from producing eggs in the middle of each monthly cycle.

-- Birth control pill, first approved in the year 1957 for severe menstrual problems, created a buzz in the market.
-Due to the effectiveness in controlling the conception, an estimated half a million women took the drug for its side effect that would prevent pregnancy.
+- The birth control pill, first approved in the year 1957 for severe menstrual problems, created a buzz in the market.
+Due to the effectiveness in controlling conception, an estimated half a million women took the drug for its side effect that would prevent pregnancy.